 Municipal potable water will be used for drilling, decontaminating drilling/sampling equipment, and grouting boreholes upon completion.
-A representative sample of the source will be submitted for laboratory analysis in accordance with the same analytes and methods used for investigation samples.
+A representative sample of the source will be submitted for laboratory analysis of the same analytes and in accordance with the same methods used for investigation samples.
 Use of any other drilling fluids or materials that could impact groundwater quality will be avoided.